 - Via private mediation by an approved facilitator

-The FRC are located around Australia and generally inconvenient geographic locations that service a local community – the closest FRC to our offices would be in Penrith or Blacktown.
+The Family Relationship Centre are located around Australia and generally inconvenient geographic locations that service a local community – the closest Family Relationship Centre to our offices would be in Penrith or Blacktown.

-The FRC has a standard intake process and waiting times can be quite long.
-They also request that any applicant undergo a short course and watch a video prior to the first session.
+The Family Relationship Centre has a standard intake process and waiting times can be quite long.
+They also request that any applicant undergo a short course and watch a video prior to the first family dispute resolution session.
 In some cases, applicants are not deemed suitable for mediation and will be advised accordingly.
+They provide advice concerning children and parenting issues, focusing on the best outcome for the child.

 Private family mediations are ones that are paid for up-front.
 Our firm can recommend the services of several mediators who charge from approximately $550 for each party for a three hour session.
 If we are requesting to mediate, but unsure whether the other side will participate, an initial payment of approximately $320 is made to confirm the place.
 The other party is then invited to participate, if they chose to do so, the balance of your fee is then paid for the three hour family mediation (and the other party will pay their fee in full).